tawasta/survey/survey_user_input_parent_survey_user_input_link/README.rst

 Usage
 =====
-* Survey participation form contains the new fields in a new notebook tab
+* Survey and survey participation forms contain the new fields in a new notebook tab

 Known issues / Roadmap
 ======================